Words of Wisdom

 On his website, Schwartz writes, “Leaders can easily underestimate how their attitudes and behaviors affect the energy levels of their teams.
 Because energy is contagious, both the quality and quantity of a leader’s energy can drain or galvanize a team.”

-This week, try to take some time to renew yourself during the day.
+It’s worth it to take some time to renew yourself during the day.
 Maybe you take a short walk or invite one of your team members out for lunch.
-Perhaps you put the “do not disturb” sign on your cubicle or office and take the time to focus on a high-priority project.
+Perhaps you put the “do not disturb” sign on your calendar, or in your cubicle or office and take the time to focus on a high-priority project.
 How about just letting people know what energy zone you’re in?
 My low point of the day is about 3 p.m., so I try not to have meetings from 3 to 4 since I know it’s hard for me to focus during that time.
 I have a friend who goes out to her car at 3 p.m. every day and takes a five-minute power nap.
 She always feels refreshed when she returns to her desk.

 Life is movement and rest.
 Your energy is what gets you going and keeps you going, and it’s also what compels you to stop when you need more of it.